CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 - When possible use vectorization rather than a ``for`` or ``while`` loop.
     + Many functions support vectorized functions, where the same function is applied to elements in arrays.
     + Vectorization reduces the number of lines of code.
-    + Vectorization reduces execution time.
+    + Vectorization typically reduces execution time.

     **really bad:** (see previous guideline)